neopass/neopass/README.md

 # neopass
-A password validation and generation tool kit
+A password validation and generation tool kit - simple to use yet maximally flexible.

+- Password generation
+- Password validation
+- Password strength
+- Passphrase support

 "The only good password is a random password of sufficient entropy." - _unknown_

 ## Under development

 This package is currently experimental and the interface is unstable.
 While the package remains at `0.x.y`, the minor version will be updated when known breaking changes occur.

+Currently geared toward English passwords and passphrases.

 ## Basics